python/devguide/coredev.rst

 If you did not gain the Developer role in the `issue tracker`_ before gaining commit privileges, please say so.
 This will allow issues to be assigned to you.
+A tracker admin should also flip your "is committer" bit in the tracker's account screen.

 It is expected that on the issue tracker you have a username in the form of "first_name.last_name".
 If your initial issue tracker username is not of this